metacpan/metacpan-cpan-extracted/distros/D/Database-Abstraction/README.md

 On CSV tables without no\_entry, it may help to add "WHERE entry IS NOT NULL AND entry NOT LIKE '#%'" to the query.

+If the data have been slurped, this will still work by accessing that actual database.

 ## updated